-Deciding to pursue a master’s of education immediately after earning a bachelor’s in the field depends on the type of teaching that will be done and career goals.
-Most education employers request candidates to supply a bachelor’s degree from an accredited school with appropriate endorsements to instruct at specific grade levels.
-These endorsements are typically for pre-K, elementary, middle and high school settings as approved by individual state boards of education.
-However, there are many educational occupations that demand a greater breadth and depth of knowledge thus requiring advanced degrees.
+One of the biggest factors to consider is what you plan to teach and in what capacity.
+Most educational employers request candidates to supply a bachelor’s degree from an accredited school with appropriate endorsements to instruct at specific grade levels.
+These endorsements are typically for pre-K, elementary, middle, and high school settings as approved by individual state boards of education.
+However, there are many educational occupations that demand a greater breadth and depth of knowledge, thus requiring advanced degrees.
 If an aspiring teacher plans a career in one of these areas, then obtaining a Master in Education immediately following an undergraduate program may be a consideration.

 Specialized Teaching Fields and Master’s Degrees

-Examples of educational positions requiring a master’s degree include the following:
+Examples of educational positions requiring a master’s degree may include the following:

 - Special educators who instruct students identified with cognitive, learning, emotional, health or physical disabilities